juancumbeq/platzi-react-with-vite-tailwind/README.md

 ></div>
 ```

-On the product details component we are using template literals lo set classes dinamicaly, so based on the `isProductDetailOpen` status we can set the component visible or hidden
+In the Product Details component, we are using template literals to set classes dynamically.
+Based on the `isProductDetailOpen` status, we can determine whether the component is visible or hidden.

 Product details: